ArtemisRex22/startup/notes.md

             display: none;
         }
     }
-    You can also do it for header and footer, the main purpose of this is to flex media on a page, like images and the like.
+    You can also do it for header and footer, Media queries can make parts of a page that you don't want disappear entirely.

 # 3.6
     Hands-on debugging stuff, not any information likely to be on a test